block-m3/aepp-sdk-net/README.md

 **TODO**

 - State Channels are wip, not usable yet. websocket code is not started yet.
-- Serialization/Deseralization code for Contracts/Oracle inputs and outputs are wacky.
-Requires better understanding of the oracle/contract input/output formats.
+- Serialization/Deseralization code for Contracts inputs and outputs are wacky.
+Requires better code and understanding of the contract input/output formats.
+- Better error handling.
 - nugets will be released, when this library jump out of beta.